isabella232/website-27/docs/bebop/source/includes/_go_deeper.md

 Learn [here](https://source.android.com/source/using-repo.html) how to use repo.<br/>
 On *Mac OS* you will need execute this command to install with brew some needed tools:<br/>
 `
-brew install bash coreutils gettext pkgconfig wget
+brew install bash coreutils gettext pkgconfig wget python python3 autoconf libtool `
-`

 ## Download all sources